Benny Friedman: 1925 season

-In the final game of the season, Friedman led Michigan to a 35–0 victory over Minnesota for the Wolverines' seventh shutout in eight games.
+In the final game of the season, Friedman led Michigan to a 35–0 victory over the Minnesota Golden Gophers for the Wolverines' seventh shutout in eight games.
 Friedman threw two touchdown passes to Oosterbaan, completed seven of 16 pass attempts for 130 yards, and converted all five extra-point kicks.

 Historic data collected by the NCAA indicates that Friedman completed 34 of 83 passes during the 1925 season with 13 touchdown passes and eight interceptions.
 Friedman and Oosterbaan were both selected as consensus first-team All-Americans.
-The passing combination of Friedman and Oosterbaan, which became known as "The Benny-To-Bennie Show," is considered "one of the greatest passing combinations in college football history."
+The passing combination of Friedman and Oosterbaan, which became known as "The Benny-To-Bennie Show", is considered "one of the greatest passing combinations in college football history."

 1926 season

 At the close of the 1925 season, Friedman was elected by his teammates to serve as the captain of the 1926 Michigan team.
 As captain, Friedman started seven of eight games at quarterback and led the 1926 team to a 7–1 record and a tie for the Big Ten Conference championship.
-The team's only loss was to national champion Navy.
+The team's only loss was to the national champion Navy Midshipmen.

 Friedman was a triple-threat man for the 1926 team.
 In addition to passing, he handled kicking duties, returned punts, caught passes, and played in the backfield on both offense and defense.
 Much like Hank Greenberg in the 1930s, Friedman's success in the 1920s was a source of pride for Jews across the United States.
 In November 1926, at a ceremony before Michigan's game in Baltimore against Navy, "The Jewish Times" presented Friedman with a statue of himself running down the field.

 At the end of the season, Friedman was a consensus All-American for the second consecutive year.
 He received first-team honors from the Associated Press, based on polling of "more than 100 coaches and critics" Collier's Weekly as selected by Grantland Rice with cooperation from ten leading coaches, the International News Service, the Newspaper Enterprise Association, the Central Press Association, based on a poll conducted by Norman Brown of 500 newspapers, each of which conducted its own election in which fans voted for the All-American team; Central Press reported compiling a million votes.
 New York Sun and Walter Eckersall.
 He also received the Chicago Tribune Silver Football trophy as the most valuable player in the Big Ten Conference.